grame-cncm/faustwebsite/_posts/2017-09-15-backend-benchmarks.markdown

 The **-ftz 1** mode adds a test in each recursive loop which uses the *fabs* function and a threshold to detect subnormal samples (slower).
 The **-ftz 2** mode adds a test in each recursive loop which uses a mask to detect subnormal samples (faster).

 Even if using software ftz is not strictly needed in our benchmark chain (since the C++ WAVM uses the ftz hardware protection mode), we can still compare the speed of the different ftz options.
-Here is the result of code generated with -ftz for 0 to 2:
+Here is the result of code generated with -ftz from 0 to 2:

 ![](/images/FTZ_modes.png){: .center-image }